adzcai/rlbook/book/6_pg/pg.md

   name: python3
 ---

-# Policy Gradients
+# Policy Gradient Algorithms

 ## Motivation

 The scope of our problem has been gradually expanding:

-1. In the first chapter, we considered *bandits* with a finite number of arms, where the only stochasticity involved was their rewards.
+1. In the first chapter, we considered the *multi-armed bandit setting* with a finite number of arms, where the only stochasticity involved was their rewards.

 2. In the second chapter, we considered *MDPs* more generally, involving a finite number of states and actions, where the state transitions are Markovian.